Working holidays in Australia

+These arrivals have a positive effect on the Australian economy estimated to spend more than $3 billion annually.

 There are almost no limits to what employment a working holiday maker can undertake.
 While traditionally most of the jobs have been in hospitality or harvest work; many work in finance, education, health care and other industries.
 Working holiday visa holders are generally not covered by the Australian Medicare health insurance scheme, but they may have limited access because of a reciprocal agreement between Medicare and their home country.

 Entitlements

 The visa allows a young visitor to stay in Australia for up to 12 months from the date of first entry to Australia, regardless of whether the visitor spends the whole time in Australia.
 The visa holder must validate the visa (enter Australia) within a year of issue.
 The holder may enter and leave Australia as often as they wish within the validity of the visa.
 Time spent outside of Australia is lost and cannot be re-claimed towards the one year validity period of the visa.
 Although the relevant visa sub classes allows the holder to work in Australia, Australian federal law restricts employment in the Australian Public Service to Australian citizens only.
 Non-Australian citizens may work as contractors to government, but cannot work directly for government in any capacity and must be eligible for any relevant security classifications required (which, paradoxically, requires Australian citizenship to be granted a security classification.
 Departmental heads of agencies can waive this requirement, however only in special circumstances).

 The visa allows the visitor to work in Australia, but employment should be 'incidental' to travel and of a temporary or casual nature.
 People working in Australia on a working holiday visa are entitled to the same pay and work conditions as Australian residents and citizens.
-The cost of the visa is $495 (AUD).
+The cost of the visa is $635 (AUD).